hxu-hms/ashlar/docs/overview/overview-land.md

 Each image tile is assigned an identifier based on sample location.
 Location data can be extracted directly from BioFormats image metadata ([Li et al., 2016](https://doi.org/10.1016/j.ymeth.2015.10.006)) that is produced by many commercial microscopes.
 ASHLAR can also process images from microscopes that do not support BioFormats if they follow consistent naming convention, acquisition order, and tile overlap.

-*There are a number of methods to collect multidimensional images.
+> **Note:** *There are a number of methods to collect multidimensional images.
 ASHLAR is compatible with many of these methods.
 For more information on CyCIF, the primary multiplexed image aquisition method used by the LSP, read the [manuscript](https://doi.org/10.7554/eLife.31657) or [protocol](https://dx.doi.org/10.17504/protocols.io.bjiukkew).*

 ## Step 1: Stitching
 **Align adjacent images across a single cycle by using overlapping regions.**